top of page

 Pigot: No (it’s a determined one) - I will waste no more of my youth on her frowns and pets, the airs of the fanciful fair (spies a roundel of village girls in red coats) - NO! it is set - not until I have established myself as a bonesetter in the Outer Hebrides, will I contemplate acquiring a wife

-B jumps down from the tree with the grace of a harlequin, puffs his chest - and would stretch his braces, but they’re a bit too comfortable
+B jumps up from the grass with the grace of a harlequin, puffs his chest - and would stretch his braces, but they’re a bit too comfortable

 B: For me, I adore some twenty or more, and love them most dearly but yet though my heart they enthral, I’d abandon them all did they act like your rakish Coquette.